growni/control-app-JavaFX/README.md

 A desktop app for power users who want to **install**, **uninstall**, **clean**, and **optimize** their Windows environment — with a connected backend and a responsive frontend.

+### 📦 Download the latest release from the releases tab or visit my website https://control-app-free.netlify.app/

 ---

 ## ✨ Features